sightsdev/sights/docs/network.md

 - `DPAD_UP` (a button event)
 - `LEFT_STICK_X` (an axis event)
 - `FORWARD` (a keyboard event)
-- `SHUTDOWN` (a system event)

 Finally `VALUE` will be the actual value of the control:

 - `UP` or `DOWN` for button and keyboard event
 - A numerical float value for an axis event

-Some system events will not have the `VALUE` parameter passed.
-For example, the shutdown event is only sent as `SYSTEM SHUTDOWN`.
-Additionally some events will have multiple values for `value`, using an array.
-For example, to save a config file, the message `SYSTEM SAVE_CONFIG <json_data> filename.json` is sent.

 ## `:5556` SIGHTS sensor stream (WebSocket)